Website: https://www.aealexander.com/

 What hobbies do you have outside of writing and editing?

-I enjoy reading, watching TV, painting, crocheting, board games, and D&D. I play a lot of video games (some of my favourites are Baldur’s Gate 3, the Dragon Age series, Hollow Knight, The Legend of Zelda series, the Mass Effect series, Ori and the Blind Forest, Stardew Valley, and Valheim).
+I enjoy reading, watching TV, painting, crocheting, board games, and D&D. I play a lot of video games (Baldur’s Gate 3, Dragon Age, Hollow Knight, Legend of Zelda, Mass Effect, Ori and the Blind Forest, Stardew Valley, Valheim).